TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Test avatars on windows, especially the png filename filter

 - Fix that clipboard on all platforms at last
-- And fix polish characters in chat breaking stuff on Windows

 - In host a server menu option, simply spawn a separate dedicated server process and use locally created client_setup to connect
 	- Something to check if the servers is already on

-- Test assists after fixing the damage owner logic

 - Port cyberaqua again from the same lua files to avoid re-importing and loss of accuracy